MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/domains-faq.md

 2. On the **Domains** page, choose the domain you're switching, and choose **DNS Management**.

-2. Choose the option to manage your domain's DNS records:

-1. In the domains setup wizard, on the **Set up your online services** page, choose **Set up my online services for me.
+3. In the domains setup wizard, on the **Set up your online services** page, choose **Set up my online services for me.
 (Recommended)**, and then choose **Next**.

-2. If you haven't verified the domain yet, follow the steps to do that first.
+4. If you haven't verified the domain yet, follow the steps to do that first.

-3. On the **Update DNS settings** page, we list the nameservers for Office 365.
+5. On the **Update DNS settings** page, we list the nameservers for Office 365.
 Go to the domain registrar for your domain, and update the nameservers to the Office 365 nameservers.

 4. After you've updated the nameservers, **wait at least an hour**.
 Then, back in the wizard in Office 365, choose **Verify**.